Skip to navigation Skip to content

 Your library questions answered

-We know that there is a lot to take in when you first start at uni – sometimes things can get a bit confusing.
-That is why we have put together this handy guide to some of your frequently asked questions.
+We know there is a lot to take in when you first start at Deakin and it can sometimes be confusing knowing where to look for help.
+That is why we have put together this handy guide to our frequently asked questions at Deakin Library.

 How do I become a library member?
 Do I need a library card?
 How much does it cost to use the library?

-The use of the Library and its resources is free for Deakin students, and as a student you’re automatically a member!
+The use of Deakin Library and its resources is free for Deakin students.
+As a student, you are automatically a member.

 Your Deakin student ID is your library card.
-You can download the Deakin Borrow app and log in by scanning the barcode of your Deakin Card, which will let you borrow items from your phone using the camera function.
-Alternatively, scan your Deakin Card at our self-checkout machines to borrow items there.
+You can download the Deakin Borrow app and log in by scanning the barcode of your Deakin Card.
+This will let you borrow items from your phone using the camera function.
+Alternatively, scan your Deakin Card at the self-checkout machines to borrow items.

-If you are an online student, you can request a Deakin Card here.
-However, you don’t necessarily need a Deakin Card as you can log in with your student details on our website and request items through the website.
+If you are an online student, you can request a Deakin Card.
+However, you don’t need a Deakin Card.
+You can log in using your student details on the library website and request items online or via post.

 How do I download my course e-books?
 Do I need to buy my textbooks, or can I borrow them from the library?